Bust of John Dalton

-The bronze bust of John Dalton located along the corridor on the first floor of Burlington House, London, was created by Ruby Levick (who also executed the bust of Humphry Davy at Burlington House) and donated to the Chemical Society in 1903 by its former president Sir Thomas Edward Thorpe (1845–1925), as attested by the inscription engraved on the bust's base: "John Dalton presented by T.E.
+The bronze bust of John Dalton located along the corridor on the first floor of Burlington House, London, was created by Ruby Levick.
+Ruby also executed the bust of Humphry Davy at Burlington House.

+It was donated to the Chemical Society in 1903 by its former president Sir Thomas Edward Thorpe (1845–1925), as attested by the inscription engraved on the bust's base: "John Dalton presented by T.E.
 Thorpe CB.
 L.L.D.
 F.R.S. past president in commemoration of the centenary of the enunciation of the atomic theory".

 A copy of his accompanying letter was printed in the Proceedings of the Chemical Society in 1903 and read out by president professor William A. Tilden: